NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 jump into almost any project and build it with `cargo build`.
 There's a built in formatter and linter that helps steer your code in the right direction.
 You don't have to fiddle with compiler flags or Makefiles.
+This makes Rust a very compelling language to learn.
 The incidental complexity of setting up a tool is much more frustrating than the inherent complexity of a language.

 And the error messages!
 Rust has fantastic error messages.
 They're often so good that you can solve your issue simply by reading the message and applying the recommended solution.
-You can learn the borrow checker simply by writing Rust and fighting through the compiler messages (although I wouldn't recommend it).
+You can learn the borrow checker simply by writing Rust and fighting through the compiler messages.
 The difference between a good error message and a bad one is a long detour through StackOverflow and GitHub Issues versus a quick fix that keeps your flow state.

 Packages are also massively helpful for beginners.
 Instead of rolling my own implementation, I can use a package written by a more qualified